therealsphinx/support.balsamiq.com/content/tutorials/confluencesymbollibrary.md

 * * *

 ## 4\.
-Launch Confluence, create a new page and add a Code Block widget
+Launch Confluence, Create a New Page and Add a Code Block Widget

 ![Launch Confluence, create a new page and add a Code Block widget](https://media.balsamiq.com/img/support/guides/Creating_a_Mockups_Design_Library_in_Confluence/media_1386358778304.png)